Richarde2312/Windows-10-Tweak/README.md

-Download the file and run as an Administrator
+Download the file and run as an Administrator.